WebAssembly/design/Modules.md

 tuple referencing all the state accessible to the running module.
 Multiple module instances can access the same shared state which is the basis for [dynamic linking](DynamicLinking.md) in WebAssembly.
-WebAssembly modules are also meant to integrate with ES6 modules in the [future :unicorn:][future modules].
+WebAssembly modules are also meant to integrate with ES6 modules in the [future 🦄][future modules].

 A module contains the following sections: